vikrampawar/book-highlights/pages/drawing-for-interior-design--2nd-edition.md

-There appears to be a clear correlation between the success of designers’ work and the rigour of their working methods.  ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#1730d127-d9a5-4241-b167-54cb63233c65))
+There appears to be a clear correlation between the success of designersâ€™ work and the rigour of their working methods.  ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#1730d127-d9a5-4241-b167-54cb63233c65))

-3D modelling makes it quite feasible to produce bespoke door furniture and other components hitherto sourced from manufacturers’ catalogues.  ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#49101a7e-9fc2-4e7c-b72b-c53584ba3392))
+3D modelling makes it quite feasible to produce bespoke door furniture and other components hitherto sourced from manufacturersâ€™ catalogues.  ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#49101a7e-9fc2-4e7c-b72b-c53584ba3392))

 Already there are examples of intricate CNC- produced mouldings that may encourage a return to the use of ornament in interiors. ([link](https://learning.oreilly.com/library/view/-/9781780676517/06_introduction-title.html#bffe28af-2a58-4775-aeee-cf537c3573cc))